SankethBK/diaryvault/README.md

 All of the theme related info can be found in this folder *lib/app/themes*.
 Currently we have two themes *Coral Bubbles (light theme)* and *Cosmic (dark theme)*.

 We are heavily using [Flutter Theme Extensions](https://api.flutter.dev/flutter/material/ThemeExtension-class.html) as the color palette provided by standard ThemeData object is not sufficient.

-Inorder to add a new theme, first step is to chose whether its a light theme or dark theme.
+In order to add a new theme, first step is to chose whether it's a light theme or dark theme.
 Then create a file similar to [lib/app/themes/coral_bubble_theme.dart](lib/app/themes/coral_bubble_theme.dart).
-Then generate a background image and pick a color palette in accordance to the background image.
-There are lot of properties used in ThemeData object, but most of them can be copy pasted either from coral_bubbles.dart for light themes and cosmic.dart for dark themes
+After that, generate a background image and pick a color palette in accordance to the background image.
+There are lot of properties used in ThemeData object, but most of them can be copy pasted either from coral_bubbles.dart for light themes or cosmic.dart for dark themes.